 Wilderness (2013)— Best Americana Albums of the Year — UNCUT

 Through the Trees, (1998)— “Ten essential Americana records of all time” — MOJO

 In the Air (2000) —“One of the most important records of the 21st century” — UNCUT

 Last Days of Wonder (2006) — Top Ten Americana Albums of 2006— MOJO

 “Weightless Again”— “100 best songs ever written about heartbreak”— The Guardian

 May, 2013 was the release of The Handsome Family’s Wilderness, a record about animals (frogs, flies, wildebeest, octopuses, lizards...), but in lyricist Rennie Sparks’ hands the wonders of nature were intertwined with true stories of Stephen Foster’s death in a Bowery flophouse, General Custer’s shiny boots as he lay dead on a Montana prairie and the capture of Mary Sweeney, the Wisconsin Window Smasher of 1896.
-There were also tall tales of the octopus’s hypnotic sea-dance, the frenzied mayhem of a town afflicted by a golden lizard’s bite and a tour of an enormous mansion full of screeching owls.
-Musically the record a compendium of American sounds from parlor ballads to overdriven guitars, trilling mandolin and clawhammer banjo, but also beautiful bells, intricate seven-part harmonies, pedal steel and elemental rock ’n roll.
+Musically the record was a compendium of American sounds from parlor ballads to overdriven guitars and clawhammer banjo, but also intricate seven-part vocal harmonies.

-The Handsome Family’s music and lyricism has often attracted intellectual and devoted fans.
-Their songs have been covered by many notable artists including Jeff Tweedy, Andrew Bird (who recorded an entire tribute record of Handsome Family songs), Amanda Palmer and Christy Moore.
+The Handsome Family’s songs have been covered by many notable artists including Jeff Tweedy, Andrew Bird (who recorded an entire tribute record of Handsome Family songs), Amanda Palmer and Christy Moore.
 Their work has garnered praise from Bruce Springsteen and Ringo Starr.
 There are countless covers of their songs by amateur devotees all over youtube and they were honored to have Guns ’N Roses use, “Far From Any Road” as their entrance music for a South American tour.

 The previous record, Last Days of Wonder (2006), was a paean to beacons of the last century from polar explorers and Nikola Tesla to the first abandoned shopping carts and lone shoes thrown over telephone wires.